 Please go through the below inputs from Mr. KVS which I received over mail to help you:

+Hazard Analysis - The goal of a hazard analysis is to determine the most likely outcome of a specific set of conditions.
+This can be a subset of risk assessment.
 A hazard analysis is used as the first step in a process used to assess risk.
 The result of a hazard analysis is the identification of risks.
 Preliminary risk levels can be found in the hazard analysis.
-The validation, more precise prediction and acceptance of risk is determined in the Risk assessment.
+The validation, more precise prediction, and acceptance of risk are determined in the risk assessment.

-Risk assessment is a step in a risk management procedure.
-Risk assessment is the determination of quantitative or qualitative value of risk related to a concrete situation and a recognized threat (also called hazard).
+Risk Assessment is a step in a risk management procedure.
+Risk assessment is the determination of the quantitative or qualitative value of risk related to a concrete situation and a recognized threat (also called hazard).
+Risk analysis can be broken down into two broad methods, and these methods are qualitative and quantitative.

 Qualitative Risk Assessment assesses the impact and likelihood of the identified risks in a rapid and cost-effective manner.
-By evaluating the priority of risks with consideration to impact on the project's cost, schedule, scope and quality objectives, Qualitative Risk Analysis provides a foundation for a focused quantitative analysis or Risk Response Plan.
+By evaluating the priority of risks with consideration to impact on the project's cost, schedule, scope, and quality objectives, Qualitative Risk Analysis provides a foundation for a focused quantitative analysis or Risk Response Plan.

 In addition to this, I'm attaching a file on 5 Steps to Risk Assessment from HSE of UK.
 This gives a clear idea about the steps involved (there are also 6 steps considered) to perform a risk assessment.
 This will be helpful to all.